Steveorevo/node-red-contrib-credentials/README.md

 the flows.json file.

 #### WordPress Login Example
-The following example shows how we can use the credentials node to supply Login information into a WordPress powered website to check for updates.
-This flow has the credentials node and the [nbrowser](https://github.com/steveorevo/node-red-contrib-nbrowser) nodes installed.
+The following example shows how we can use the credentials node to supply login information into a WordPress powered website to check for updates.
+This flow has the [credentials](https://github.com/steveorevo/node-red-contrib-credentials) node and the [nbrowser](https://github.com/steveorevo/node-red-contrib-nbrowser) node installed.
+Here we see the credentials node configured to store the login information in the msg.username and msg.password properties.
+The nbrowser node then uses the properties to type into the WordPress admin web page.
+Lastly, the html node is used to parse out the .update-count span element from the web page before sending it to the debug window.

 ![Node-RED WordPress Login](/credentials/demo/wp.jpg?raw=true "Check for WordPress updates")